How many slaves work for you?

 The question is provocative, terrifying, and hard to envision as a real issue that users could be involved in.
 Heading straight to the core of the problem, Slavery Footprint wastes no time with catching the attention of site visitors.
 The landing page of the website throws visitors into the deep end, offering the ability to read about how slavery still affects the world today and to take a survey to see what a user’s footprint is in the slavery world.

-As users scroll down the screen to learn about how, where, and why slavery still exists, Slavery Footprint uses a very conversational style to create the air of immediacy surrounding the issue.
+As users scroll down the screen to learn about how, where, and why slavery still exists, Slavery Footprint uses a very conversational style to create an air of immediacy surrounding the issue.
 As users scroll through, they’ll learn about slavery and pick up parts of the conversation through bright red fonts.
 Illustrated covers keep users focused on specific areas of discussion before coming alive with animations to reveal the hidden words beneath.

-To keep everything simplified and without distraction, Slavery Footprint relies on a negative space to put the focus on where it’s important.
+To keep everything simplified and without distraction, Slavery Footprint relies on negative space to put the focus on where it’s important.
 A rotating color scheme of red, blue, and yellow is used to move the page along.

 Once users have read through the provided text about how slavery still affects the world today, Slavery Footprints invites them to take an eleven-question survey.
 This quiz depicts how the user’s personal life is affected by slavery and how they personally partake in progressing modern-day slavery.
 It’s baffling, for sure, to think your personal footprint in such a travesty exists, and the results you get will likely surprise you.